If you are facing a claim by a current or former employee, we can help.

 - Advising you after the hearing in respect of the decision, whether in relation to any appeal or the enforcement of any award in your favour or in relation to any appeal (whether brought by you or the other side).

 This is not an exhaustive list of steps, and they are not entirely sequential.

 Where possible we will provide you with a fixed fee for stages of the work that we do, as well as providing updated estimates of the likely costs involved to the completion of the hearing.

 The final costs will reflect the number of steps which we worked on, and as a general rule the earlier any case is resolved (whether through settlement or otherwise) the lower the overall costs.

-Please click here for our pricing on employment tribunal claims.
+Please click here for a downloadable PDF of our pricing on employment tribunal claims.